 The funeral flowers were still on the kitchen table.
 My mom had died in early February but, a month had passed, and there they stood, in their waterless vase, delicate, depressing, dead skeletons.

 The voice in my head said, "Eddie, you can't leave it there forever.
-You eventually have to get rid of them".
-I agreed.
-But, first, I decided to paint a watercolor of this object of contemplation that has sat on my kitchen table for a month.
+Eventually, you have to get rid of them."

 This is the painting that preceded The "Coronavirus Series".
 Death had passed.
 There was more death to come.